36 Altitude Definitions & Measurement

 Electronic Flight Displays (EFD)

-This is an example of an EFIS primary flight display that has largely replaced the traditional mechanical altimeter, airspeed indicator, and other analog instruments on modern aircraft.
+An example of an EFIS primary flight display that has largely replaced the traditional mechanical altimeter, airspeed indicator, and other analog instruments on modern aircraft.

 EFDs utilize the same type of instrument inputs as traditional analog gauges; however, the processing system is entirely different.
 The Pitot static inputs are first received by an Air Data Computer (ADC.)
 The ADC computes the difference between the total and static pressure and uses equations to generate the information necessary to display the airspeed on the PFD.
 Outside air temperatures are also monitored and introduced into various components within the software and displayed on the PFD screen.
 These are the essential elements of an EFIS: